GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ---
-title: Sensor data collection and ad-hoc analytics with Cloud IoT Core
+title: Sensor data collection and analytics with Cloud IoT Core
 description: Deploy an end-to-end monitoring and analysis setup with a Coral Environmental Sensor Board, Cloud IoT Core, and BigQuery.
 Visualize and analyze data with Google Sheets.
 author: kingman
 tags: Internet of Things, Raspberry Pi